SC seeks list of cases pending with NAB

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+A three-member bench of the Supreme Court, led by Chief Justice Mian Saqib Nisar, heard the case.

-As the hearing went under way, the National Accountability Bureau (NAB) prosecutor informed the court that the inquiry against the Nandipur power project was pending.
+As the hearing went under way, the National Accountability Bureau (NAB) prosecutor informed the court that inquiry against Nandipur power project was pending.
 "Since when has the inquiry been pending?" the chief justice inquired, as he summoned details of other references pending with the anti-graft bureau.
-The NAB prosecutor apprised the court that the inquiry began on February 20, 2017, however, the law ministry delayed it by two years.
+The NAB prosecutor apprised the court that the inquiry began on February 20, 2017, however, the law ministry had delayed it by two years.
 "The inquiry is in its final stages," the prosecutor said.
-He also informed the SC bench that the probe into outsourcing the power project commenced earlier in June this year.
+He also informed the SC bench that the probe into outsourcing the power project commenced earlier this year in June.

-Expressing his annoyance with the prolonged time taken to wrap up cases, the chief justice remarked that strict action will be taken against any inquiry officer found guilty of delaying corruption inquires.
-"Cases are shelved after they are opened but this cannot continue.
-An inquiry should be taken up only if it has substantial weight, otherwise people cannot be left hanging," the chief justice said.
-"How many inquiries, in total, are pending with NAB?" the chief justice inquired.
-"We have to determine who is responsible for wrapping up all the pending inquiries.
-Is NAB unaccountable for all these delays?"

-The Supreme Court then summoned a list of all the cases pending with the bureau during Chaudhry's tenure as the NAB chief.
+The Supreme Court then summoned a list of all cases pending with the bureau during Chaudhry's tenure as the NAB chief.
 The hearing is currently under way.
-The Nandipur power project was established in 2005 to generate 525 megawatts of electricity.
-It was estimated to cost Rs22 billion but the cost went up to Rs58 billion due to delays.
+Nandipur power project was established in 2005 to generate 525 megawatts of electricity.
+It was estimated to cost Rs22 billion but it went up to Rs58 billion due to delays.

+A three-member bench of the Supreme Court, led by Chief Justice Mian Saqib Nisar, heard the case.

-As the hearing went under way, the National Accountability Bureau (NAB) prosecutor informed the court that the inquiry against the Nandipur power project was pending.
+As the hearing went under way, the National Accountability Bureau (NAB) prosecutor informed the court that inquiry against Nandipur power project was pending.
 "Since when has the inquiry been pending?" the chief justice inquired, as he summoned details of other references pending with the anti-graft bureau.
-The NAB prosecutor apprised the court that the inquiry began on February 20, 2017, however, the law ministry delayed it by two years.
+The NAB prosecutor apprised the court that the inquiry began on February 20, 2017, however, the law ministry had delayed it by two years.
 "The inquiry is in its final stages," the prosecutor said.
-He also informed the SC bench that the probe into outsourcing the power project commenced earlier in June this year.
+He also informed the SC bench that the probe into outsourcing the power project commenced earlier this year in June.

-Expressing his annoyance with the prolonged time taken to wrap up cases, the chief justice remarked that strict action will be taken against any inquiry officer found guilty of delaying corruption inquires.
-"Cases are shelved after they are opened but this cannot continue.
-An inquiry should be taken up only if it has substantial weight, otherwise people cannot be left hanging," the chief justice said.
-"How many inquiries, in total, are pending with NAB?" the chief justice inquired.
-"We have to determine who is responsible for wrapping up all the pending inquiries.
-Is NAB unaccountable for all these delays?"

-The Supreme Court then summoned a list of all the cases pending with the bureau during Chaudhry's tenure as the NAB chief.
+The Supreme Court then summoned a list of all cases pending with the bureau during Chaudhry's tenure as the NAB chief.
 The hearing is currently under way.
-The Nandipur power project was established in 2005 to generate 525 megawatts of electricity.
-It was estimated to cost Rs22 billion but the cost went up to Rs58 billion due to delays.
+Nandipur power project was established in 2005 to generate 525 megawatts of electricity.
+It was estimated to cost Rs22 billion but it went up to Rs58 billion due to delays.

 Comments